ctomkow/capt/README.md

 # Installation and Usage

-## Cisco APi Tool: a nettool built on Cisco Prime's API
+## Cisco APi Tool (capt): a nettool built on Cisco Prime's API

+Aye Aye Capt.

+I can't hear yoooouu!

-The main goal of this tool is to verify that a code upgrade to Cisco switches was successful.
+The tool supports various functions for network management.
+The original purpose was to verify code upgrades on Cisco switches were successful.
 This is mainly done through Cisco Prime Infrastructure's REST API.
 The code_upgrade method pulls the 'before' state of a switch, reloads the switch to initiate the code upgrade, then pulls the 'after' state of the switch.
 Comparison of the two states is done to ensure nothing is broken.
 This upgrade procedure can be scaled up by having concurrent processes.

+Other functions are a work in progress, such as pushing configuration to switches.

-Note: at this moment the program does not push new code to the device.
+Note: the program does not push new code to the device.
 The code needs to be uploaded ahead of time so that a reboot is all that is necessary.

 ### DEVICE SUPPORT